 U.S. Department of Education software will be used to perform all refund calculations.
 A copy of the completed calculation worksheet will be kept in the student's file in the Office of Financial Aid.
-The amount of Title IV assistance earned by the student is calculated by determining the percentage of grant and/or loan assistance earned by the student, and applying that percentage to the total amount of grant and/or loan assistance earned by the student, as of their withdrawal date.
+The amount of Title IV assistance earned by the student is calculated by determining the percentage of grant and/or loan assistance earned by the student, and applying that percentage to the total amount of grant and/or loan assistance disbursed to the student or on the student's behalf for the payment period, as of their withdrawal date.
 The percentage of Title IV assistance earned will be equal to the percentage of the payment period completed by the student, when said percentage is 60 percent or less.
 If the student's withdrawal date occurs after the completion of 60 percent of the payment period, the percentage earned is 100 percent.